autotelic/fastify-mail/README.md

     - `html`: `string` - The HTML of the email with context injected.
     - `subject`: `string` - The subject of the email with context injected.

-- `sendMail`: `function` - calls `createMessage` to generate an message and uses [fastify-nodemailer](https://github.com/lependu/fastify-nodemailer) to send the generated email.
+- `sendMail`: `function` - Calls `createMessage` to generate an message and uses [fastify-nodemailer](https://github.com/lependu/fastify-nodemailer) to send the generated email.
   - Accepts the following arguments:
     - `recipients`: `array` - Array containing recipient[s] email address (`string`).
-    - `templates`: `string` - the relative path to the message's templates.
+    - `templates`: `string` - The relative path to the message's templates.
     - `context`: `object` - Object containing context for the message.

 ### Testing